-- 25. What is R\ ?
+- 25. What is R\?
 Show how it can be calculated.
-What assumptions are made in calculating R\ ?
-How do these assumptions affect the value of R\ ?
-Think about what happens to R\ if these assumptions are wrong. - 26.
+How does the average value of R\ compare to the current value?
+Give your estimate of R\ and explain the reasons for your choice. - 26.
 What role do molecules and dust play in star formation? - 27.
-What have we learned from infrared studies of molecular clouds? - 28.
-Describe the evolution of a protostar into a main-sequence star like the Sun.
+What have we learned about star formation from infrared studies of molecular clouds? - 28.
+Describe the evolution of a protostar into a star like the Sun.
+Use the fact that energy is conserved to explain what happens.